 |Project outcomes||To provide a greater level of crossing safety for school children and the local community|

 Following investigations carried out in February 2020, works to signalise the pedestrian crossing on Sylvan Road, Toowong commenced in June 2020 and are now complete.

 This project was undertaken to provide a greater level of crossing safety for school children and the local community.

 - removing the existing zebra crossing line marking

 - installing new road line marking

 - turfing and landscaping.

-Council has identified one street tree that will be required to be removed to facilitate the new crossing point.
-All work will be carried out in accordance with the relevant environmental guidelines and Council will make every effort to minimise environmental impacts during the works.
-Vegetation impacts will be offset in accordance with Council policies and relevant legislative requirements.
+Council was also required to remove one street tree to facilitate the new crossing point.
+These vegetation impacts will be offset in accordance with Council policies and relevant legislative requirements.